Disability Discrimination Lawyer in Pasadena

 Our Firm Is the Right Choice for Your Disability Discrimination or Accommodation Case

-Attorneys Zack Domb and Devin Rauchwerger are uniquely qualified to take on your disability discrimination case.
-They were both partners at one of the largest employment defense firms in the country, where they defended high-profile and Fortune 500 employers against all types of discrimination and employment-related claims.
+Attorneys Zack Domb and Devin Rauchwerger have the background needed for disability discrimination cases.
+Both were partners at one of the biggest employment defense firms in the country and defended high-profile and Fortune 500 employers against discrimination and other work-related claims.

-Zack Domb and Devin Rauchwerger work on every legal matter together, so when you hire them, you’re getting the assistance of two highly experienced California disability discrimination attorneys who can fight tirelessly to get the outcomes you deserve.
+Zack Domb and Devin Rauchwerger handle every legal matter as a team.
+When you hire them, you work with two seasoned California disability discrimination attorneys who are committed to pursuing the results you deserve.

 Secure legal assistance quickly by connecting with a disability discrimination lawyer near you.
 Call (213) 772-5882.